mongoid/mongoid_orderable/README.md

 item.move_higher
 item.move_lower

-item.lower_items # return a collection of items lower on the list item.higher_items # return a collection of items higher on the list
+item.next_items # return a collection of items higher on the list item.previous_items # return a collection of items lower on the list

 item.next_item # returns the next item in the list item.previous_item # returns the previous item in the list